Pratik980/pratik-chaudhary.com.np/README.md

 # Step 2: Navigate to the project directory
 cd portfolio

-# Step 3: Install dependencies
+# Step 3: Install the dependencies
 npm install

 # Step 4: Start the development server